fluxinc/DICOM7/README.md

 A medical order management system that bridges DICOM worklists and HL7 messaging systems.
 This application queries DICOM worklists for scheduled procedures and generates HL7 ORM messages to forward to compatible receivers.

+## License

+This software is released under the **Medical Software Academic and Restricted Use License**:

+- **Academic Users**: Free to download, use, and modify for non-commercial purposes with attribution.
+- **Commercial Use**: Prohibited without written permission from Flux Inc.
+- **Competitors**: Prohibited from use.
+- **Clients**: Prohibited from use by clients of licensees.

+See the [LICENSE](LICENSE.md) file for full terms.

 ## Features

 - Queries DICOM Modality Worklist (MWL) for scheduled procedures
-- Generates HL7 ORM messages from DICOM worklist data
+- Generates HL7 ORM messages from DICOM worklist data using customizable templates
-- Implements caching with configurable retention to prevent duplicate submissions
+- Implements caching with configurable retention to prevent duplicate submissions and manage disk space
-- Supports automatic retry for failed message delivery
+- Supports automatic retry for failed message deliveries with indefinite retries
-- Configurable query parameters (patient name, modality, date ranges)
+- Configurable query parameters (modality, date ranges, station AE title)
-- Template-based HL7 message generation
+- Template-based HL7 message generation with support for a default template
 - YAML-based configuration
+- Logging to console and file for easier troubleshooting

 ## Requirements

 - .NET Framework 4.7.2
 - Windows environment (not compatible with macOS/Linux)

+## Why .NET Framework 4.7.2?

+- **Windows 10 Compatibility**: Most use cases are for legacy medical software frequently installed on Windows 10, and this only supports .NET <= 4.7.2.

 ## Dependencies

 - **fo-dicom**: DICOM implementation for .NET
-- **NHapi**: HL7 processing library
+- **Serilog**: Logging framework
 - **YamlDotNet**: YAML file parsing
-- **Microsoft.Extensions.Logging**: Logging framework

 ## Project Structure